Triple P – Positive Parenting Program® - Level 2 Selected Seminar Series (Selected Seminars Triple P)

 Sofronoff, K., Jahnel, D., & Sanders, M. (2011).
 Stepping Stones Triple P seminars for parents of a child with a disability: A randomized controlled trial.
 Research in Developmental Disabilities, 32(6), 2253-2262. https://doi.org/10.1016/j.ridd.2011.07.046

-The aim of this study was to evaluate the efficacy of the Stepping Stones Triple P Seminars (SSTP), in child behavior and parenting variables implicated in the development and maintenance of child problem behavior.
+The purpose of the study was to evaluate the efficacy of the Stepping Stones Triple P Seminars (SSTP), in child behavior and parenting variables implicated in the development and maintenance of child problem behavior.
 Participants were randomly allocated to either an intervention group to receive the SSTP seminars directly or a waitlist group.
 Measures utilized include the Family Background Questionnaire (FBQ), the Eyberg Child Behavior Inventory (ECBI), the Parenting Scale (PS), the Parenting Sense of Competence Scale (PSOC), the Parent Problem Checklist, (PPC), the Relationship Quality Index (RQI), the Depression Anxiety Stress Scale (DASS-42), and the Family Assessment Device-General Functioning Scale (FAD-GF).
-Results indicated significant reductions in child behavior problems, the use of dysfunctional parenting styles, and parental conflict reported by parents in the intervention group compared to a waitlist group.
+Results indicate that there were significant reductions in child behavior problems, the use of dysfunctional parenting styles, and parental conflict reported by parents in the intervention group compared to the waitlist group.
 The results were maintained at 3-month follow-up and there was evidence of a sleeper effect for parenting confidence.
 Limitations include small sample size, reliance on self-reported measures, and length of follow-up.
-Note: This study tested a variation of the Triple P – Positive Parenting Program – Level 2 Selected Seminar Series (Selected Seminars Triple P) and cannot be used for rating the program in the Parent Training Programs that Address Behavior Problems in Children and Adolescents topic area.
+Note: Since this study is an adaptation of Triple P – Positive Parenting Program – Level 2 Selected Seminar Series (Selected Seminars Triple P) it was not used in the rating/review process.

 Additional References